-key and an entry in the client-public-key file most recently copied into the switch. aaa authentication ssh login rsa local Allows SSH client access if there is a public key match (see above) or if the client's user aaa authentication ssh login rsa local
+Syntax: aaa authentication ssh login rsa none Allows SSH client access only if the switch detects a match between the client's public key and an entry in the client-public-key file most recently copied into the switch.

+aaa authentication ssh login rsa local $Allows \ SSH \ client \ access \ if \ there \ is \ a \ public$ key match (see above) or if the client's user enters the switch's login (Operator) password.